 If you have any vaginal bleeding after the menopause, see your doctor as this could be a symptom of another health problem.

 If you have questions about symptoms of the menopause, or possible interactions between treatments, talk to your healthcare team.

-If you live in Brighton, Bristol, London, Manchester or the West Midlands, our Health Wealth and Happiness Project for over 50s living with HIV might be for you.
+If you live in Brighton or London, our Health Wealth and Happiness Project for over 50s living with HIV might be for you.

 You could also ask about attending a menopause clinic.
 Call THT Direct on 0808 802 1221 for a referral.

 (No votes cast)